Carpenter Concerts Foundation Policy Plan

 • Revenue from ticket sales.

-• Any ancillary activities that directly support the foundation’s objectives.
+• Possible income from ancillary activities that contribute to the foundation’s objectives.

 The board is responsible for managing the foundation’s financial resources.

-Funds are held in a separate bank account in the name of the foundation.
+• Management: Assets are managed in a separate bank account in the name of the foundation.

-No funds are distributed to board members or third parties outside the scope of the foundation’s mission.
+Allocation: All income is used to achieve the foundation’s objectives.
+No funds are distributed to board members or third parties outside the scope of the objectives.

-Any reserves are allocated to future projects or maintained as a buffer to ensure continuity.
+Reserves: Any reserves are used for future projects or as a buffer to ensure continuity.

 7. Board